College of William & Mary

 Do you think people of different races and sexual orientations mix socially?

 I think the races are pretty separated.
 There are people of color in predominantly White Greek life, but it’s not that many.
-I think Black students are particularly drawn to Black Greek organization, so it’s separated in that sense.
+I think Black students are particularly drawn to Black Greek organizations, so it’s separated in that sense.
 In terms of sexual orientation, it’s a really open campus.
 People of all sexual orientations and gender identities are involved in all different things.
 I never felt like that was a distinguishing factor of someone.

 How would you describe the student body?